 - Click FINISH to generate the compilation of SimpleStorage.

 The process should take roughly 5-10 seconds to complete.
-After which you're left with on a screen displaying the compilation details: the bytecode, the binary interface, the embedded developer docs, the URL of our source and even the git commit hash!
+After which, you're left with a screen displaying the compilation details: the bytecode, the binary interface, the embedded developer docs, the URL of our source, and even the git commit hash!
 Every on-chain contract that leverages this compilation will be mapped directly back to this source of truth.

 Now is the fun part.
-We are going to take this compilation and turn it into a set of Open APIs for easy deployment and even easier reads and writes against our Ethereum blockchain.
+We will take this compilation and turn it into a set of Open APIs for easy deployment and even easier reads and writes against our Ethereum blockchain.

-- In the top right portion of your screen click the up arrow to promote this compilation to your existing environment.
+- In the top right portion of your screen, click Promote to Environment to promote this compilation to your existing environment.

 - Promoting a compilation results in the generation of Open APIs for the smart contract methods.
 We refer to this as an API Gateway in Kaleido.
 Think of a compilation as having a one-to-one mapping with a Gateway API.

 - Provide a name for the Gateway API, for example,